-- I.B.1.
+- 1.2.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core) - I.B.1.a)

-A clinical informatics fellowship must function as an integral part of an ACGME-accredited residency program in anesthesiology, diagnostic radiology, emergency medicine, family medicine, internal medicine, medical genetics and genomics, pathology, pediatrics, or preventive medicine.
-(Core) - I.B.1.b)
+(Core) - 1.2.a.
+An accredited pediatric dermatology program must be an integral part of or have a partnership with an ACGME-accredited dermatology residency program and should be sponsored by the same ACGME-accredited Sponsoring Institution.
+(Core) - 1.3.

-There must be an institutional policy governing the educational resources committed to the fellowship that ensures collaboration among the multiple disciplines and professions involved in educating fellows.
-(Core) - I.B.1.c) There may be only one ACGME-accredited clinical informatics program within a Sponsoring Institution.
-(Detail) - I.B.1.d) The program structure should include participation of an academic informatics program, department, or institute.
-(Detail)

-I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
+(Core) - 1.3.a.
+The PLA must be renewed at least every 10 years.
+(Core) - 1.3.b.
+The PLA must be approved by the designated institutional official (DIO).
 (Core)

-I.B.2.a) The PLA must:

-I.B.2.a).(1) be renewed at least every 10 years; and, (Core)

-I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core)

-I.B.3.
+- 1.4.
 The program must monitor the clinical learning and working environment at all participating sites.
-(Core)

-I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
+(Core) - 1.5.
+At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
 (Core)